-In today’s world, we spend most of our day with our arms out in front of us, and our heads craned forward.
+In today’s world, Upper Crossed Syndrome we spend most of our day with our arms out in front of us, and our heads craned forward.
 We assume this posture when we drive, play video games, work on the computer, read books, and when we enjoy many other activities.
 When we stay in this position for a long period of time, we develop imbalances in the muscles that control our neck and shoulders.
-This collection of muscle imbalances is known as “Upper Crossed Syndrome.”
+This collection of muscle imbalances is known as “Upper Crossing Syndrome.”
 When these muscles get overworked, it can lead to neck pain, headaches, upper back and shoulder pain.
 The good news is that this problem can be easily fixed with chiropractic treatment and some simple exercises.
 Keep reading to learn more about upper crossed syndrome.

 The Czechoslovakian physician, Dr. Vladimir Janda described this pattern of muscle imbalance, which involves muscles that can divided into two groups, “facilitated” or over-activated tight muscles, and “inhibited” or under-activated weak muscles.
 The muscles in the front of the neck (deep neck flexors) and the muscles in the upper back (lower and mid trapezius and rhomboids), which we refer to as “shoulder blade stabilizers”, become inhibited or turned off.
 The muscles in the back of the neck (neck extensors), the pecs (chest muscles), and the SCM muscles (on either side of the neck), become too tight (facilitated), pulling the neck forward and rolling the shoulders inward.
 This can cause neck pain, shoulder pain, upper back pain and headaches.